undici77/CodeStyle/CPP_CodeStyle.md

 		So, will be easy to understand for example:

 		- **`generic_variable`**
-			+ is local variable with limited scope and life
+			+ is local variable with limited scope

 		- **`Generic_Variable`**
-			+ is global variable with unlimited scope and life
+			+ is global variable with unlimited scope

 		- **`_Generic_Variable`**
 			+ is member of current class